Wildlife Protection Act 1972

 Prison time, monetary fines, or both can result from breaking the Act’s provisions regarding illegal hunting, trade, or habitat destruction.

-To sum up, India’s Wildlife Protection Act of 1972 takes a broad view of conservation, looking out for the country’s flora and fauna equally.
+To sum up, India’s Wildlife Protection Act 1972 takes a broad view of conservation, looking out for the country’s flora and fauna equally.

 Case Studies of Successful Conservation Efforts